doktorupnos/crow/backend/docs/api/profile.md

 ## GET /profile

-Description: View a user's profile.
+- Description: View a user's profile.

-Requires: JWT.
+- Requires: JWT.

-Optional Query Parameter:
+- Optional Query Parameter:
   - u : a user's name
     `GET /profile?u=zoumas`
     If the u query parameter is not set, the jwt owner's profile is returned.

 Response Body:

-Example: User 'zoumas' wants to view the profile of User 'doukas' who they follow.
+User 'zoumas' wants to view the profile of User 'doukas' who they follow.

 ```json
 {